alp82/abmash/README.markdown

 Dependencies
 -----------
-If you choose to install Abmash via Maven, you can ignore this section because Maven automatically downloads all needed dependencies.
+If you chose to install Abmash via Maven, you can ignore this section because Maven automatically downloads all needed dependencies.

-In case you downloaded the JAR file, here is a list of all dependencies:
+In case you downloaded the [Abmash JAR file](https://github.com/alp82/alp-mvn-repo/blob/master/snapshots/com/abmash/abmash/0.2.3-SNAPSHOT/abmash-0.2.3-SNAPSHOT.jar), here is a list of all dependencies:
 * joda-time
 * slf4j
 * slf4j-simple